SallahTech/proshop-main/README.md

 # Awesome eCommerce Project

 Welcome to the Awesome eCommerce Project!
-This project is a full-fledged eCommerce platform with a range of features, including authentication, authorization, shopping cart functionality, order placement, secure PayPal checkout, and product management.
+This project is a full-fledged eCommerce platform with a range of features, including authentication, authorization, shopping cart functionality, order placement, secure PayPal checkout and product management.

 ![Project Screenshot](screenshot.png)